History and life of Wonder Woman

 Her original story sees her leave behind her home on Paradise Island after an American pilot named Steve Trevor crash lands on Themyscira and the islanders compete to determine who will travel to the "Man's World" to return him.
 Wonder Woman wins and also has the honor to act as an ambassador of the Amazons' values on a mission of peace and diplomacy.

 Once in America, Wonder Woman meets an army nurse who wants to leave for South America, but can't due to money problems.
-Since the nurse and Wonder Woman look identical, they decide to switch identities and Wonder Woman takes on the nurse's position at the hospital, which happens to be the same hospital where Steve Trevor has been admitted.
+Since the nurse and Wonder Woman look identical, they decide to switch identities, and Wonder Woman takes on the nurse's position at the hospital, which happens to be the same hospital where Steve Trevor has been admitted.
 The nurse reveals her name is Diana Princess and thus Wonder Woman's secret identity as an army nurse is created.
-She quickly attains the ranks of lieutenant in Army Intelligence—a position rarely obtained by woman at that time.
-During this Golden Age of the comic book, Diana was certainly interested in fighting crime, but she also took on more stereotypical female desires as she pursued a marriage with Steve Trevor.
+She quickly attains the ranks of lieutenant in Army Intelligence—a position rarely obtained by women at that time.
+During this Golden Age of the comic book, Diana was certainly interested in fighting crime, but she also took on more stereotypical female desires as she pursued marriage with Steve Trevor.

 The Bronze Age saw Diana's powers and costume return as she is reinstated as Wonder Woman in issue No. 204 of Volume 1.
 In the last issue of the same volume, Diana and Steve Trevor profess their love for one another and are married.

 In September 2011, DC Comics rebooted its entire publication line, naming the relaunch New 52.
-Written by Brian Azzarello, New 52 sees Wonder Woman's origin story altered once more—this time she becomes the love child of Hippolyta and Zeus and no longer born from clay and earth.
+Written by Brian Azzarello, New 52 sees Wonder Woman's origin story altered once more—this time she becomes the love child of Hippolyta and Zeus and is no longer born from clay and earth.
 She also becomes romantically involved with Superman.

-Due to the success of Gadot's performance in Batman vs. Superman—which was viewed as the best part of the movie by many—she will star as the lead in 2017's live-action solo film Wonder Woman and also in Justice League and its 2019 sequel with other DC characters including Batman, Superman, Aquaman, The Flash, Cyborg and more.
+Due to the success of Gadot's performance in Batman vs. Superman—which was viewed as the best part of the movie by many—she was chosen to star as the lead in 2017's live-action solo film Wonder Woman.
+She also stars in its 2020 sequel Wonder Woman: 1984, and in Justice League with other DC characters including Batman, Superman, Aquaman, the Flash, Cyborg, and more.

-The upcoming movie from Warner Bros.
-Pictures will be directed by Patty Jenkins (Monster) making it the first superhero movie with a female protagonist directed by a woman.
+The 2017 movie from Warner Bros.
+Pictures was directed by Patty Jenkins (Monster), making it the first superhero movie with a female protagonist directed by a woman.
 The screenplay was written by Allan Heinberg and Geoff Johns.
 While Gal Gadot stars as Wonder Woman, Chris Pine plays the American military pilot, Steve Trevor.
 Connie Nielsen, Robin Wright, and Danny Huston also star.
 Shooting for the film began in late 2015 and the movie wrapped in May 2016.
-It is slated to be released in both 2D and 3D on June 2, 2017.
+It was released on June 2, 2017.

-Set for release on November 17, 2017, Justice League will serve as the fifth installment in the DC Extended Universe after Wonder Woman.
-The film sees Batman (Ben Affleck) and Wonder Woman assemble a team consisting of Flash (Ezra Miller), Aquaman (Jason Momoa), and Cyborg (Ray Fisher) to take on forces of Steppenwolf (Ciarán Hinds) and his army of Parademons.
+Released on November 17, 2017, Justice League served as the fifth installment in the DC Extended Universe after Wonder Woman.
+The film sees Batman (Ben Affleck) and Wonder Woman assemble a team consisting of Flash (Ezra Miller), Aquaman (Jason Momoa), and Cyborg (Ray Fisher) to take on the forces of Steppenwolf (Ciarán Hinds) and his army of Parademons.

-Directed by Batman vs. Superman's Zack Snyder and screenplay writer Chris Terrio, the movie began shooing in April 2016 and wrapped in October 2016.
+Directed by Batman vs. Superman's Zack Snyder with a screenplay by writer Chris Terrio, the movie began shooting in April 2016 and wrapped in October 2016.
+After Snyder exited the DC Extended Universe in 2017, Warner Bros. released his four-hour cut of the film in 2021.
 Its plot focuses on Batman's restoration of faith in humanity.
 Inspired by Superman's selfless acts on Doomsday, billionaire Bruce Wayne enlists his new ally Wonder Woman as he faces an even more threatening enemy.
 Together the new superhero team work to recruit other metahumans in their quest to stop Steppenwolf—the herald and second in command to alien warlord Darkseid, who is charged by Darkseid with hunting down three artifacts hidden on Earth.
-Despite the formation of this league of heroes, (Batman, Wonder Woman, Aquaman, Cyborg and The Flash) the group struggle in face of catastrophic destruction.
+Despite the formation of this league of heroes, (Batman, Wonder Woman, Aquaman, Cyborg, and the Flash) the group struggle in face of catastrophic destruction.